Il trionfo del tempo e del disinganno

 Maria Erlacher, soprano (La bellezza)

-Maria Ladurner (Munich) / Marie Luise Werneburg (Helsinki), soprano (Il piacere)
+Maria Ladurner (Nuremberg) / Marie Luise Werneburg (Helsinki), soprano (Il piacere)

 Marian Dijkhuizen, alto (Il disinganno)